Eccenux/jenkins-scripts/README.md

 2. Install [Simple Theme Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Simple+Theme+Plugin) in your Jenkins.
 3. Configure Simple Theme Plugin to point to your downloaded `theme.js` and `theme.css`.

-Ar this point all cnhancements described below should work in your Jenkins installation.
+At this point most enhancements described below should work in your Jenkins installation.
+You might need to download other files from the `_build` folder for all enhancements to work properly.

 ViewFilter
 ----------